robmolenda/Challenge2_VBA/README.md

 # Module 2 Challenge - VBA
 Included in this repo are screenshots of stock data for 2018, 2019 and 2020 with code applied.
-A .vbs file has also been included named 'Rob Molenda - Stock Data code'.
+A .vbs file has been included called 'Rob Molenda - Challenge 2 code', however I have had some difficulty applying that code to my own blank data, so a .vb file has also been included named 'Rob Molenda - Stock Data code'.

 # Contributions